 FIFA Plus specs and features

-Because FIFA+ is free, you don’t have to worry about any account and streaming limitations like with Netflix or Hulu.
-A FIFA.com account isn’t even required to watch everything FIFA+ offers.
-But we recommend signing up for one to save your Continue Watching progress across every device you use.
+Because FIFA+ is free, you don’t have to worry about any account and streaming limitations like those on Netflix or Hulu.
+You aren’t even required to have a FIFA.com account to access the library, but I recommend signing up to sync your Continue Watching progress across multiple devices.

 Video and audio quality